awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Route Tables**\.
+1. In the navigation pane, choose **Route tables**\.

-1. View the **Explicit subnet association** column to determine the explicitly associated subnets\.
+1. Check the **Explicit subnet association** column to determine the explicitly associated subnets and the **Main** column to determine whether this is the main route table\.

-1. Select the required route table\.
+1. Select the route table and choose the **Subnet associations** tab\.

-1. Choose the **Subnet Associations** tab in the details pane\.
-The subnets explicitly associated with the table are listed on the tab\.
-Any subnets not associated with any route table \(and thus implicitly associated with the main route table\) are also listed\.
+1. The subnets under **Explicit subnet associations** are explicitly associated with the route table\.
+The subnets under **Subnets without explicit associations** belong to the same VPC as the route table, but are not associated with any route table, so they are implicitly associated with the main route table for the VPC\.

 **To determine which gateways are explicitly associated using the console**

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. In the navigation pane, choose **Route Tables**\.
+1. In the navigation pane, choose **Route tables**\.

-1. View the **Edge associations** column to determine the associated gateways\.

-1. Select the required route table\.
+1. Select the route table and choose the **Edge associations** tab\.

-1. Choose the **Edge Associations** tab in the details pane\.
-The gateways that are associated with the route table are listed\.

 **To describe one or more route tables and view its associations using the command line**
 + [describe\-route\-tables](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-route-tables.html) \(AWS CLI\)